 Did you know?

-Internal changes in hormone levels, usually a falling estrogen level, along with stress and sleep deprivation, weather changes, and alcohol will trigger the trigeminal nerves to start firing off.
+We have heard from some of our members that changes in hormone levels, along with stress and sleep deprivation, weather changes, and alcohol will sometimes trigger the trigeminal nerves to start firing off.